sacred-deer/gesture-recognition/README.md

 This script saves the separate CSV files containing keypoints for each video.

+### Dataset of Extracted Keypoints
+We have provided a dataset of person keypoints extracted from ~ 300 gesture videos.
+The folder ```keypoints``` contains the dataset, split into train and test.
+These keypoints can be used directly to train and test the gesture classifier using the ```Gesture Detection - Feature Engineering - Training.ipynb``` jupyter notebook.

 ### Training and evaluating the Gesture Classifier
 The Jupyter notebook ```Gesture Detection - Feature Engineering - Training.ipynb``` contains the code segments to perform the following:
 1. Train the gesture classifier from scratch using the extracted keypoints